10 Ways to Ask Dental Patients to Leave Reviews

 8. Promotional Items

-Many dentists buy small promotional items to give their patients.
-These items are an inexpensive option used to keep your brand in the front-of-mind in between appointments.
+Many dentists buy small promotional items to give to their patients.
+These items are an inexpensive option used to keep your brand in the front of mind in between appointments.
 Here are some examples of promotional items you might have or consider buying:

 If you have promotional items on hand, they probably have your name and contact information on them.
 To get more reviews, consider adding the URL of your Google or another review site with a note like this: